kikeelectronico/Homeware-LAN/README.md

 # Homeware-LAN
 Homeware for Raspberry Pi.
-This is an alternative for <a href="" target="blanck">Homeware</a> that works in a Raspberry Pi instead of Firebase.
+This is an alternative for <a href="https://github.com/kikeelectronico/Homeware" target="blanck">Homeware</a> that works in a Raspberry Pi instead of Firebase.

 # Homeware-LAN is under develop.